 - 4. Once the backup has completed, you can download your backup file as a zip file to your computer.
 This backup file is essentially a complete copy of your WordPress site.

-Manually Moving Your WordPress Site
+The Manual Method of Moving Your WordPress Site

 If you’re interested in manually moving your website copy, use these two posts as a reference.
 These posts include more in-depth instructions if you want to tackle doing it manually.